KaiWalter/automate-posts/posts/comparing-functions-dapr-aca.md

 ![Graph showing that Azure Service Bus Standard is throttling](../images/comparing-functions-dapr-aca-throttling.png)

 OK, but why?
 Reviewing [how Azure Service Bus Standard Tier is handling throttling](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-throttling#what-are-the-credit-limits) and considering the approach of moving 10.000 messages at once from _scheduled_ to _active_ hints towards this easily crashing the credit limit applied in Standard Tier.
+After changing to Premium Tier these throttlings definetely were gone.
+However when packing so much load simultaneously on the Functions stacks it seems to be system immanent, that not 100% of Functions requests are logged to Application Insights.
+According to my information this limitation should be put to Azure Functions some time soon.

+---

+## Conclusion

+From [results](#results) above one might immediately jump to conclude that Dapr (in an ASP.NET frame) suits best for such a message forwaring scenario, because it seems to offer best throughput and when combined with C# minimal APIs a simple enough programming model.
+Knowing from experience, this simple programming model will not necessarily scale to complex solutions or services with many endpoints and where a certain structure of code (see Clean Architecture etc.) and re-usability is required.
+Here the simplicity of Functions programming model _input-processing-output_  really can help scale even with not so mature teams - for certain scenarios.
+So as always in architecture it is about weighing aspects which are important to a planned environment: here technical performance vs team performance.

+Azure Functions on Container Apps combined with [Dapr extension](https://github.com/Azure/azure-functions-dapr-extension) may help bringing some other aspects together: the capability to connect a huge variety of cloud resources with **Dapr** paired with the simple programming model of **Azure Functions**.
+I shall write about this topic soon in a future post.

+Cheers,
+Kai